Vedanayagam Samuel Azariah: Ministry

 Bishop Azariah lived for a time in a tent near his new cathedral, but spent most of his episcopate traveling across his vast diocese by bullock cart or bicycle, usually accompanied by his wife and coworker, Anbu.
-His village sermons often attacked "the four demons – Dirt, Disease, Debt, and Drink."
+His village sermons often attacked "the four demons - Dirt, Disease, Debt, and Drink."
 He proved the most successful leader of grassroots conversions to Christianity in South Asia during the early twentieth century.
 Known by the affectionate honorific Thandrigaru ("father"), Azariah inspired mass movements that brought roughly 200,000 outcast Malas and Madigas, tribals and low-caste non-Brahmins into his fledgling church.
 He also established a school to educate girls, later renamed for him.
 By 1924, the Diocese of Dornakal had 8 English-born priests and 53 Indian clergy.
 By 1935, his diocese had 250 ordained Indian clergy and over 2,000 village teachers, plus medical clinics, cooperative societies, and printing presses.

 The bishop became both an ally and leading foe of M.K.
 Gandhi during battles over communal representation and religious freedom.
 While also an Indian nationalist, Azariah believed Hinduism inherently repressive and grounded in a destructive caste system.
 On the other hand, Gandhi saw conversions to Christianity as a threat.

 Bishop Azariah also believed the Church's mission should express its unity, and thus continued to take a leading role in negotiating to reunite Protestant Christian missions in India.
 For many years Azariah served as chairman of the National Christian Council of India, Burma and Ceylon.

 Rt.
 Rev. Azariah became the first, and remained the only native Indian bishop of an Anglican diocese from 1912 until his death in 1945.
 In 1920, Cambridge University awarded him an honorary degree.
 As both an effective evangelist to Indian villagers and a respected bishop in the British church hierarchy, Azariah provided a unique bridge between ordinary Indians and British elites during the late phase of their imperial associations.
-He was especially popular in rural Andhra Pradesh, an esteemed builder of Protestant unification within India, and a pioneer of the ecumenical movement globally.
+He was especially popular in rural Andhra Pradesh, where he was known by the epithet "Dalit Nayak" (Leader of outcastes).
+He was an esteemed builder of Protestant unification within India, and a pioneer of the ecumenical movement globally.

 With Bishop Henry Whitehead, Bishop Vedanayagam Azariah wrote Christ in the Indian Villages (1930).
 The previous year, he published two articles in the "International Review of Missions".
 In 1936 V.S.
 Azariah published India and the Christian Movement and South India Union: an Examination of the Scheme from the Anglican Point of View as well as The Church and Evangelism: Being Studies on the Evangelization of India Based on Early Church History.
 His most popular book, Christian Giving (1940), was subsequently translated into more than 15 languages, although not yet freely available online.
 Azariah also wrote articles on Christian mission, such as 'The Necessity of Christian Unity for the missionary enterprise of the world' and 'The Expansion of Christianity', as well as published a number of works in his native Tamil as well as Telugu.